 Many companies are in the process of adopting a Revenue Operations strategy.
 Between 2018 and 2019, there was an 80% increase in companies building a Revenue Operations group.

-Companies with an existing revenue engine say having a lack of quality, centralized, accessible data is one of their greatest obstacles preventing them from providing a top-tier customer experience.
 When implemented correctly, Revenue Operations should support the centralization of data for all teams that support the revenue engine, though it may take some work for companies to get to that point.

 B2B companies looking to consistently bring in more revenue may want to consider prioritizing a Revenue Operations to stay competitive.
 Check out The Ultimate Guide to Sales Operations to learn more ways to optimize your company’s revenue-earning potential.